brightdolphins/BrightDolphinsWebsite/README.md

 4. Login using Username: admin Password: root

-_**Warning!!!** Some images might have some error loading after being imported please compare them to the [Live Site](https://brightdolphins.com/) and make changes to the ones that aren't loading correctly_
+_**Warning!!!** Some images might have some error loading after being imported please compare them to the [Live Site](https://brightdolphins.com/) and make changes to the ones that aren't loading correctly

-# Making new project pages
+# Post

 **Posts page is where we make changes to content displayed in our project and career pages**

-## Create a new project
+## Making new project pages

 To create a new project, I recommended duplicating and modifying the existing project page by...